-Section 303.
 Obstructing Maritime Inspections.

 Various federal laws prohibit the failure to heave to or otherwise obstruct specific maritime inspections under various circumstances.
-120
+129

-Section 303 replicates section 303 of the House bill and establishes a new, general federal crime that outlaws, in the case of vessel subject to the jurisdiction of the United States, the failure to heave to, or to forcibly interfere with the boarding of the vessel by federal law enforcement or resist arrest, or to provide boarding federal law enforcement officers with false information concerning the vessel's cargo, origin, destination, registration, ownership, nationality or crew, proposed 18 U.S.C.
-2237.
+Section 303 of the Act establishes a new, general federal crime that outlaws, in the case of vessel subject to the jurisdiction of the United States, the failure to heave to, or to forcibly interfere with the boarding of the vessel by federal law enforcement or resist arrest, or to provide boarding federal law enforcement officers with false information concerning the vessel's cargo, origin, destination, registration, ownership, nationality or crew.
 The crime is punishable by imprisonment for not more than five years.

-Section 304.
 Interference with Maritime Commerce.

-Existing federal law prohibits violence against maritime navigation, 18 U.S.C.
+Federal law prohibits violence against maritime navigation, 18 U.S.C.
 2280, burning or bombing vessels, 18 U.S.C.
 2275, burning or bombing property used in or whose use affects interstate or foreign commerce, 18 U.S.C.
-844(i), destruction of property within the special maritime and territorial jurisdiction of the United States, 18 U.S.C.
+844(I), destruction of property within the special maritime and territorial jurisdiction of the United States, 18 U.S.C.
 1363.
-None of them are punishable by life imprisonment unless death results from their commission, id.121
+None of them are punishable by life imprisonment unless death results from their commission.131

-Section 304, like section 305 of the House bill creates two new federal crimes, One makes it a federal crime punishable by imprisonment for any term of years or for life (or the death penalty if death results) to place a dangerous substance or device in the navigable waters of the United States with the intent to damage a vessel or its cargo or to interfere with maritime commerce, proposed 18 U.S.C.
-2282A.
-Critics may wonder why the existing penalty structure was considered insufficient.
+Section 304 of the Act creates two new federal crimes.
+The first makes it a federal crime punishable by imprisonment for any term of years or for life (or the death penalty if death results) to place a dangerous substance or device in the navigable waters of the United States with the intent to damage a vessel or its cargo or to interfere with maritime commerce.132